-Deloitte used AI to analyze 10 years of financial disclosures from more than 4,000 global organizations, looking for correlations between how companies explained their digital transformation plans and what valuations they saw.
+Deloitte used AI to analyse 10 years of financial disclosures from more than 4,000 global organisations, looking for correlations between how companies explained their digital transformation plans and what valuations they saw.
 Since these investor communications are governed by SEC regulations, they serve as a proxy for digital transformation intentions and the actions taken by the enterprise.

 Our research shows that companies demonstrating the below three actions together significantly outperformed those that didn’t.
 In practical terms, they are defined as:

 We examined the impacts of each action individually and in various combinations to understand which combinations could yield the greatest value—and which could yield the least.
 Several distinct patterns emerged:

 When a company articulated its digital strategy in its financial disclosures, we observed a significant positive impact on valuation.
 This is where many organisations start their digital transformation value journey, though only 44% have a high maturity related to this action.
 We hypothesise that the market understands the impact of “digital” on all companies regardless of industry and gives management credit for taking action to modernise the business in support of a broader strategy.
 Perhaps evidence of action here, no matter how general, demonstrates an organisation’s prioritisation of digital goals.